Two

 In

-Three Guineas Woolf explores the interconnection of patriarchal
+Three Guineas Woolf explores the interconnection of patriarchal and

-and fascist tyranny.
+fascist tyranny.
 In her essay, she hoped that the education at women’s

 colleges would produce the kind of people who will help prevent war.

-Three Guineas was read by feminist peace activists in the 1960s,
+Three Guineas was read by feminist peace activists in the 1960s, and

-no country.
 As a woman my country is the whole world.”

-Woolf.
+Virginia Woolf.
 Three Guineas.
-London: Hogarth Press, 1938.
-Presented
+London: Hogarth Press,

-Woolf.
+Virginia Woolf.
 Three Guineas.
 New York: Harcourt, Brace and Company,

 [1938].